Amanda Kramer

-Amanda Kramer (born December 26, 1961) is an England-based American composer and touring musician.
+Amanda Kramer is a United Kingdom-based American composer and touring musician.
 Kramer first gained prominence as a member of the techno-pop band Information Society and later performed with other alternative rock and new wave groups such as 10,000 Maniacs, World Party, and the Golden Palominos.
-She has been the keyboardist for the Psychedelic Furs since 2002.
+She has been the keyboardist for the Psychedelic Furs since 2002 and she played with Siouxsie in 2007-08.

 Background and family

-Amanda Kramer was born on December 26, 1961, in New York City.
 Her parents were Beverly Dennis and Russell Dennis, both of whom were actors throughout the 1950s.
 Beverly Dennis was cast in supporting roles in several Hollywood features, including William A. Wellman's classic 1951 proto-feminist western Westward the Women and Jean Negulesco's drama Take Care of My Little Girl (1951), and appeared regularly on the CBS (and later NBC) variety hour The Red Buttons Show (1952–1955).
 Russell Dennis gained minor roles in William Castle's mystery drama Hollywood Story (1951) and Mark Robson's romantic war picture Bright Victory (1951).
 In the 1950s both Beverly and Russell were blacklisted from mainstream Hollywood productions due to suspected Communist or Soviet affiliations.
 In response they soon sought out alternative careers in psychiatry and medicine, respectively.

-Beverly Dennis would become a therapist while retaining a keen interest in social advocacy, particularly for Second-wave feminism, in which she worked in furthering female empowerment in theatre, literature, film, and journalism.
-Russell Dennis died suddenly on March 29, 1964, aged 48, not long after receiving his medical degree.
-Beverly later remarried to World War II veteran and advertising executive Jerry Kramer.
-The family lived on New York's Upper West Side, during which time young Amanda Kramer attended Manhattan's progressive Little Red School House (LREI).
-The family later relocated to Beverly Hills, California.

-Early life

-While growing up in New York City of the 1960s and 1970s, Kramer expressed interest in music from a young age and soon began to train in classical piano.
-Kramer took inspiration from the emerging art and cultural movements of the times.
-Inspired by the raw energy and spirit of punk rock and the dexterity and freedom of jazz, Kramer's interests would be piqued by the emerging musical technologies of the 1980s.

-As a teenager, Kramer began her academic study of music at the Manhattan School of Music Preparatory Division, studying piano with Sonia Vargas.
-She would continue her studies at University of California at Santa Cruz and the San Francisco Conservatory of Music.
-While studying electronic music and video production at the School of the Museum of Fine Arts in Boston, Massachusetts, Kramer encountered fellow student James Cassidy, which resulted in Cassidy inviting her to join his Minneapolis-based dance-pop group, Information Society.